 - Don’t have enough ripe bananas?
 Substitute in applesauce for a banana!
 Use 1/2 cup of applesauce for each banana you are replacing.
 The end result won’t have quite as much banana flavor, but it will still be delicious!

 - Don’t overmix the batter.
 Overmixing adds more air pockets into the batter, which results in a tougher and denser end product.

 - Banana bread can be stored at room temperature for 3 days, in the refrigerator for a week, or frozen for 3 months.
-To freeze the bread, either as slices of a whole loaf, wrap in plastic wrap followed by a layer of aluminum foil, and store in a freezer bag.
+To freeze the bread, either as slices of a whole loaf, wrap it in plastic wrap followed by a layer of aluminum foil, and store it in a freezer bag.
 Thaw unwrapped at room temperature before serving.

 More Banana Dessert Recipes: